 What Kind of Photo Content Can Go Viral?

-There are many articles on the internet about what content goes viral and why.
+There are many articles on the Internet about what content goes viral and why.
 But this usually applies to various articles and information materials.
-Here we will collect examples of photo content, when it was the work of photographers (single shots, photo series, or whole photo projects) that became viral and spread across social networks.
+Here we will collect examples of photo content when photographers’ work (single shots, photo series, or whole photo projects) became viral and spread across social networks.